 How does the calculator find values of sine (or cosine or tangent)?

-One way is to take a certain amount of terms (the more terms, the more accurate the approximation) from the Taylor series for sine:
+One way is to take a certain amount of terms (the more terms you take, the more accurate the approximation) from the Taylor series for sine:

 sin x = x − x3/3! + x5/5! − x7/7! + ...,

-Calculator would give directly Sin 23 = 0.390731128489274 so the formula hit it right for the first seven decimals (and there even exists and error estimate that tells you how big an error maximum you make when you use a certain number of terms from the Taylor series).
+Calculator would give sin 23 = 0.390731128489274 so the formula got it right for the first seven decimals (and there even exists an error estimate that tells you the maximum error you make when you use a certain number of terms from the Taylor series).

-Calculators often use the CORDIC algorithm to find values of trigonometric functions, which is based on thinking of the angle as the phase of a complex number in the complex plane, and then rotating the complex number by multiplying it by a succession of constant values.
+Calculators don't actually use the Taylor series but the CORDIC algorithm to find values of trigonometric functions.
+The Cordic algorithm is based on thinking of the angle as the phase of a complex number in the complex plane, and then rotating the complex number by multiplying it by a succession of constant values.

-In fact, the calculator or computer program uses some kind of algorithm based on the basic operations to calculate not only trigonometric values, but also square roots, values of hyperbolic functions and others.
+In fact, a calculator uses some kind of algorithm based on the basic operations not only to calculate trigonometric values, but also square roots, values of hyperbolic functions and others.
 The branch of mathematics called numerical methods studies and develops these algorithms.
-It is an interesting field of mathematics, and one that surely has lots of applications.
-Of course if you study computer science you will encounter many of them.
+It is an interesting field of mathematics, and one that has lots of applications.